THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 Can you put a rope in its nose, or pierce its jaw with a hook?

-by conventional weapons, and are invincible in combat.
+by conventional weapons.
+They are invincible in combat.
 Job 41:7-10,

 Can you fill its skin with harpoons, or its head with fishing spears?